Does Smoking Weed Make You Lose Weight?

 There’s solid scientific proof that THC, the intoxicating cannabinoid in pot, indeed stimulates appetite in many people — in other words, smoking weed gives you the munchies.
 That’s why it’s often given to chemotherapy patients who otherwise feel too sick to eat.

 THC binds to and activates CB1 receptors, part of the endocannabinoid system, which are located in the stomach, small intestine, and parts of the brain that monitor food intake and enhance eating pleasure.
-“CB1 is basically your weight gain receptor,” says Thomas Clark, Ph.D., cannabis researcher and chair of biological sciences at Indiana University South Bend.
+“CB1 is basically your weight gain receptor,” says Thomas Clark, Ph.D., cannabis researcher and biology professor at Indiana University South Bend.
 “It is the main one that increases appetite, affects how fast you store the food you eat and reduces your metabolic rate to preserve the calories you consume.”

 Considering these effects, one could reasonably assume that regular marijuana use would lead to weight gain.
 Some studies do support this theory.
 However, the overall evidence is conflicting, and plenty of other research suggests the exact opposite may be true.